mm80843/T3.5/docs/Benef/PBN__Benef_1317.md

 # __Improved indoor air quality and comfort__

-## Name of the Benefit

-Use of operable windows in living and cooking spaces improves indoor air quality and thermal comfort, promoting occupant health, productivity, and satisfaction.

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased occupant comfort, potentially leading to higher tenant retention and increased property value.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1488.md)